HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 When a _Draft_ RFC PR is published and labeled with "rfc-draft," specific commentary is discouraged (negative or positive) until the Authors(s) propose the RFC for community review.
 If the draft RFC sparks interest, reach out to the Author(s) offline to suggest a collaboration.

-**ADDITION ENDS**

 ### Proposing RFCs

 #### **Authors**:

-**UPDATE BEGINS**

-~~*Before proposing, always engage the DCP community to build consensus and assess whether your proposal sparks interest and addresses a need.
-You may even discover potential collaborators.*~~

-  ~~- Fork the HumanCellAtlas dcp-community repository~~

-  ~~- Copy `rfcs/rfc-template.md` to `rfcs/text/0000-my-feature.md` where "my-feature" is descriptive.
-Don't assign an RFC number yet.~~

-**UPDATE ENDS**

   - Fill in the RFC with attention to detail

   - Submit a pull request.

-      For software RFCs, it is strong recommended that:

-      - An FYI be sent to the HumanCellAtlas #tech-architecture slack channel.
-Include a link to the RFC pull request and the last call deadline.
-      - The RFC is added as an agenda item to the next DCP Architecture meeting for spirited discussion
-      - Add the "rfc-community-review" and the appropriate software project name _(such as "Data Store")_ labels.
-When the RFC impacts multiple DCP software projects, then the "Architecture" label **MUST** be the project name. *If uncertain about the appropriate project name, then **_Ask a PM_** on the HCA **#dcp-project-mgmt** slack channel*

-      For governance RFCs:

-      - Add the "rfc-community-review" and the "Governance" labels.

-      **ADDITION BEGINS**

-      - If the "rfc-draft" label was attached to the PR, remove it.
+If the PR was originally in a draft state, remove the "rfc-draft" label.

+  - Add the "rfc-community-review" label.

-      - Find the created ticket in the Zenhub board under `dcp-community` and assign all Author(s) to the ticket.
+  - Find the auto-generated ticket in the Zenhub `dcp-community` board and assign all Author(s) to the ticket.

-      - If the RFC is a Software RFC, link the PR ticket to the open ticket that the RFC addresses.

-      **ADDITION ENDS**

-- Add a minimum two week _last call_ for the completion of the Community review to the top-level summary comment in the RFC pull request.
+  - Add a minimum two week _last call_ for the completion of the Community review to the top-level Summary section in the RFC pull request.

     **EXAMPLE**

     **April 1**: Last call for community review

-- Request a Community review of the RFC on the HumanCellAtlas **#dcp** slack channel.
+  - Request a Community review of the RFC on the HumanCellAtlas **#dcp** Slack channel.
 Include a link to the RFC pull request and the last call deadline:

     **EXAMPLE**

     ***@channel**: Call for community review of the RFC process - https://github.com/HumanCellAtlas/dcp-community/pull/27 - Last call is April 1.*

-**ADDITION BEGINS**
+  - For **Software RFCs**:

+    - Add the appropriate software component name label to the RFC OR if the RFC impacts multiple DCP software components, add the "Architecture" label instead.
+If uncertain about the appropriate project name, then ask on the **#dcp-project-mgmt** Slack channel.

+    - Link the ticket that was auto-generated in the `dcp-community` Zenhub board to an open ticket in the `dcp` repo.
+RFCs generally fulfill a deliverable for a Spike ticket and linking the open ticket in the `dcp` repo to the auto-generated PR ticket guarantees a paper-trail of the work.

-- For software RFCs, it is recommended that an FYI be sent to the HumanCellAtlas **#tech-architecture** slack channel.
+    - Send an FYI to the HumanCellAtlas **#tech-architecture** Slack channel.
 Include a link to the RFC pull request and the last call deadline.

+  - For **Governance RFCs**:

-  **Recommended:** Add the RFC as an agenda item to the next *DCP Architecture* meeting for spirited discussion
+    - Add the "Governance" label to the PR.

-- For governance RFCs, it is recommended that an FYI be sent to the HumanCellAtlas **#dcp-project-mgmt** slack channel.
+    - Send an FYI to the HumanCellAtlas **#dcp-project-mgmt** Slack channel.
 Include a link to the RFC pull request and the last call deadline.

-  **Recommended:** Add the RFC as an agenda item to the next *DCP PM* meeting for spirited discussion

-**Example Slack Channel Message**

- ***@channel**: Call for community review of the RFC process - https://github.com/HumanCellAtlas/dcp-community/pull/27 - Last call is April 22.*

-**ADDITION ENDS**

 #### DCP PM:
 - Assign a **Shepherd** by completing the *Shepherd* section in the RFC template and pushing the commit.
 The **Shepherd** guides the RFC and its **Author(s)** through the process.